drpuzzle/jTerm/README.md

   - window size stored and restored in properties file
 - 0.13
   - handle 2 serial ports
-  - show device information as tooltip (work only on linux)
+  - show device information (udev information) as tooltip (works only on linux)
   - bugfix in maskfield when editing